-Alongside critiques of HE curricula in relation to their relative complexity, the identification of the critical level, timing, collaboration, and interaction among academic and clinical staff and their students has become increasingly important (Duncan-Howell, 2010).
-The BSc (Hons) Adult Nursing Practice program was an opportunity to drive authenticity and flexibility in education through the use of the extant operational virtual learning environment (VLE) platforms and learning technology of the institution.
-It also, most importantly, was an opportunity to personalize opportunities for educators across the program to interact and communicate with one another while in different contextual settings and bases (Chieu & Herbst, 2016).
-The program was also designed to integrate the co-construction of knowledge from initial evaluation of the program and fostering and advocating social interaction between students, their peers, their clinical educators, and academics (Yen et al., 2012).
+Alongside critiques of Higher Education (HE) curricula in relation to their relative complexity, the identification of the critical level, timing, collaboration, and interaction among academic and clinical staff and their students, has become increasingly important (Duncan-Howell, 2010).
+The BSc (Hons) Adult Nursing Practice programme at the University of XXXX was an opportunity to drive the concepts of authenticity and flexibility in education, through the use of the institution's operational virtual learning environment (VLE) platforms and learning technology of the institution.
+It also, most importantly, was an opportunity to personalize opportunities for educators across the programme to interact and communicate with one another while in different contextual settings and bases (Chieu & Herbst, 2016).
+The programme was also designed to integrate the co-construction of knowledge from initial evaluation of the programme and fostering and advocating social interaction between students, their peers, their clinical educators, and academics (Yen et al., 2012).

-Relationships and patterns between points of interactivity online provide an insight into behavioural activity and level of engagement, highlighting the characteristics and the potential for limitation of student online learning activity (Lee & Bonk, 2016).
+Considerations of the previously published literature permitted relationships and patterns between points of interactivity online to provide an insight into behavioural activity and level of engagement of students.
+These highlighted the characteristics and the potential for limitation of student online learning activity that had previously been posited by Lee and Bonk (2016).